 Why Prefab Toilet Buildings Outperform Concrete/Masonry Construction

-Prefab toilet buildings are purpose-designed for public open space projects, while traditional concrete blocks are often legacy solutions that carry hidden costs.
-For most councils, prefab delivers a better balance of whole-of-life value, construction speed and user experience without compromising durability.
+Prefab toilet buildings are purpose-designed for public open space projects, while traditional concrete blocks are a legacy method that carries hidden costs.
+Prefab typically delivers a better balance of whole-of-life value, construction speed and user experience without skimping on long-term sturdiness.

 Here is how they compare on the key factors for asset managers:

-- Vandalism and repair: Concrete is hard to damage but expensive to fix when it is.
+- Vandalism and repair: Concrete is hard to damage but expensive to fix when it's busted.
 Prefab linings and cladding are impact resistant and individual sheets can be replaced quickly without major works

-- Maintenance and cleaning: Concrete walls sealed to the floor are slow to clean and can hold odours.
-Prefab layouts and materials are designed for fast wash downs and easier deep cleaning
+- Maintenance and cleaning: Concrete walls sealed to the floor require more time to clean and have a tendency to retain odours.
+Prefab is designed for fast wash downs and easier deep cleaning

-- Upfront and lifetime cost: Concrete buildings usually cost more to construct and can be harder to maintain.
-Prefab is often 40–50% cheaper upfront with lower whole of life cost
+- Upfront and lifetime cost: Concrete buildings usually cost more to construct and maintenance is harder.
+Prefab is often 40–50% cheaper upfront and has a lower whole of life cost

-- Construction speed and disruption: Concrete builds need multiple trades on site for weeks.
-Modular prefabricated buildings install faster with less disruption to the park or streetscape
+- Construction speed and disruption: Concrete toilet facilities need many tradespeople on site for weeks.
+Modular prefabricated buildings are faster to install and cause less disruption to the park or streetscape

 - Design and appearance: Concrete can look solid but is limited once poured.
-Prefab systems offer more flexibility with floorplans, claddings and colours to suit the surrounding environment
+Prefab systems are more flexible and let you alter floorplans, claddings and colours to match the surrounds

 Advantages of Modus Prefab Toilet Buildings